 Ohio University requires all first and second year students to reside on campus and participate in a meal plan for two full academic years (4 semesters).
 A full academic year consists of fall and spring semesters.
 This requirement is commonly referred to as a “parietal rule”.
-Students wishing to be exempted from university housing and/or meal plan must meet at least one of the criteria below and submit a Housing Exemption/Termination Request Form for review and approval.
+Students wishing to be exempted from university housing and/or meal plan must meet at least one of the criteria below and submit a Housing Exemption/Termination Request Form for review and approval prior to the deadline.
 Students should allow 14-21 days for the initial review process.

 Those seeking an exemption must meet one of the following criteria:

-- Student is a Veteran Submit a copy of DD-214 discharge papers.
+- Veteran Status: Submit a copy of DD-214 discharge papers.
 18 months of active duty is required in order to be exempt from the parietal rule.

-- Student is Married or a Single Parent Student must submit a copy of their marriage certificate or child’s birth certificate along with a copy of the most recent tax return showing that child(ren) as a dependent.
+- Married or a Single Parent: Student must submit a copy of their marriage certificate or child’s birth certificate along with a copy of the most recent tax return showing that child(ren) as a dependent.
 Spouse or child must reside with the student within the 50 driving mile commuter radius (see below) in order to qualify for this exemption.

-- The student submits a Housing Exemption Request Form or a Meal Plan Termination / Change Request Form along with supporting documentation/forms to the Housing and Residence Life Office at 215 Living Learning Center, 111 South Green Dr. Athens, Ohio, 45701.
+- The student submits a Housing Exemption Request Form or a Meal Plan Termination / Change Request Form along with supporting documentation to the Housing and Residence Life Office via email to email@example.com.

 - Forms must be completed and submitted 45 days prior to the start of the semester to avoid accruing charges.
-Those who submit after 45 days prior must submit no later than the first Monday of the semester and will subject to the refund schedule.
+Those who submit after 45 days prior must submit no later than the first Monday of the semester and will be subject to the refund schedule.
 The refund schedule can be found here.

-- If the application is complete, a decision will be made by the Assistant Director of Housing and Residence Life and the student will receive written communication of the decision via their official Ohio University email account.
+- If the application is complete, a decision will be made by the Office of Housing and Residence Life and the student will receive written communication of the decision via their official Ohio University email account.

 Two levels of appeal are provided for the student.
-The first level is an in person appeal to the Exemption / Termination Appeal Board which is comprised of members of the University community.
+The first level is to the Exemption/Termination Appeal Board which is comprised of members of the University community.
 At this appeal, the student will have five minutes to present additional information or to further clarify their request.
 The board may ask questions of the student and will render a decision within three business days.
 The student will be notified of the decision via their official Ohio University email.